Aquatic-Labs/Umbra-Mod-Menu/README.md

 6. You will also have to add ```Octokit.dll``` that is in the project's source folder. `Umbra-Mod-Menu-master\Octokit.dll`.
 This is used to check for updates.

 ### Build
-1. Press ctrl+b to build dll and it should be located where you found the .sln file -> bin -> Release (or Debug) -> UmbraRoR.dll
+1. Press ctrl+b to build dll and it should be located where you found the .sln file -> bin -> Release (or Debug) -> UmbraMenu.dll

 # Changelog: